Graphic-Technologies/w2020/_course-content/week-7.md

 ---
 layout: course-content
-title: Introduction to Photoshop
+title: Photo Retouching
-week: 6
+week: 7
 active: false
 intro: |-
   This week we will begin learning Adobe Photoshop, a fantastic tool for editing and manipulating images.